juzybits/polymedia-zklogin-demo/README.md

 ### 5. Salt service

-A demo salt service (not fit for production) that you can run on your server.
+A demo salt service (not fit for production) that you can run on your Linux server.

 #### Build the Docker image
 ```